-BIO 202 HUMAN ANATOMY AND PHYSIOLOGY II (3T, 2E) PREREQUISITE: BIO 201 is required.
+BIO 202 HUMAN ANATOMY AND PHYSIOLOGY II (3T, 2E)

+PREREQUISITE: BIO 201

 Human Anatomy and Physiology II covers the structure and function of the human body.
-Included is a study of basic nutrition: basic principles of water: electrolyte: acid-base balance: and the endocrine, respiratory, digestive, excretory, cardiovascular, lymphatic and reproductive systems.
+Included is a study of basic nutrition; basic principles of water; electrolyte; acid-base balance; and the endocrine, respiratory, digestive, excretory, cardiovascular, lymphatic and reproductive systems.

 Dissection, histological studies, gross anatomy, and physiology are featured in the laboratory experience.
-Laboratory
+Laboratory is required.
+4 credits PREREQUISITE: BIO 105

-BIO 203 TECHNIQUES IN MOLECULAR BIOLOGY 4 credits (2T, 4E)
+BIO 203 TECHNIQUES IN MOLECULAR BIOLOGY (2T, 4E)